Cormorant Lake (Minnesota)

-The lake was named after the cormorant bird, a common bird in the region.
+The lake was named after the cormorant, a common bird species in the region.
 In 2015, the lake was discovered to be infested with zebra mussels, which threatens neighboring lakes.
 Cormorant Lake is situated near the towns of Detroit Lakes, Minnesota, Lake Park, Minnesota, Audubon, Minnesota and the Cormorant Township.

 History

 The land that Big Cormorant Lake sits on was originally occupied by the Chippewa (Ojibwe), and the Sioux Native tribes.
-The Cormorant Township organized on February 26, 1872, and the name Cormorant is translated from the original Ojibway naming of the lake.
+The Cormorant Township was established on February 26, 1872, and the name Cormorant is translated from the original Ojibway name of the lake.
 In 1867, a treaty was signed establishing the White Earth Reservation, a large tract of land in the northern part of Becker County, to be home for the Chippewa Indians.

 Attractions and activities

-Some of the most popular attractions on Big Cormorant Lake come in the form of restaurants.
-Hooligan's Lakeside, Cormorant Pub and Boat House, Parallel 46/Cormorant Inn, Zorbaz on Pelican Lake, the Roadhouse, and Pit 611 offer lake residents food and entertainment.
+Some of the most popular attractions on Big Cormorant Lake are restaurants.
+Cormorant Pub and Boat House, Parallel 46, Zorbaz on Pelican Lake, the Roadhouse, and Pit 611 offer lake residents food and entertainment.
 Boutique shopping is also available in Cormorant Village.